-Realize clinical and market impact

-Our strategy's emphasis on clinical and market impact impels us to set each innovation on a path to success.

-The power of an "exit" strategy

-When the technologies we develop mature, we hand them off to our partners who will work through final implementation and commercialization stages.
+Realize clinical and market impact Our strategy's emphasis on clinical and market impact impels us to set each innovation on a path to success.
+The power of an "exit" strategy When the technologies we develop mature, we hand them off to our partners who will work through final implementation and commercialization stages.
 As they exit our pipeline, these projects feature a working prototype and are sufficiently de-risked to move forward and ultimately have a profound impact on patients.
 With the end point guiding the steps of our translation pathway, we develop each project with a view to its destination in 3 years' time and work backward - progressively building the foundation for a successful exit.

-Project selection: Use cases clearly defined, with promising clinical impact in the near term

-Translation:

-- 3 years prior: Market analysis, technology requirements - 2 years prior: Business planning, compiling data and evidence - 1 year prior: Business planning, active outreach to investors - Handover: Securing investment and deal closure

-Startups as a vehicle to bring innovation

-When it comes to innovation in neurotechnology, expert, domain-specific knowledge outweighs the general business skills an external CEO can bring.
+Startups as a vehicle to bring innovation When it comes to innovation in neurotechnology. expert, domain-specific knowledge outweighs the general business skills an external CEO can bring.
 Recognizing that start-ups led by passionate, dedicated, and knowledgeable founders are the most likely to attract investors, we encourage innovators to join the founding team and be part of the startup that will bring their innovation to market.

-Our position as a non-profit partner means that the Wyss Center can deliver favorable terms to these founders.
-We incentivize continuity, commitment and long-term contributions by ensuring that most of the equity is distributed as evenly as possible among the full-time founders.
+Our position as a non-profit partner means contributions by ensuring that most of the

 For each project, the Wyss Center acts as an institutional co-founder.
 Whenever possible, we collaborate with the technology's innovator and support them in becoming a startup founder.

-In motion

-PUTTING THE POWER OF LONG-TERM BRAIN MONITORING IN THE HANDS OF PATIENTS

-A long-term view

-For the millions of people living with chronic neurological disorders such as epilepsy, long-term brain monitoring has the potential to personalize diagnosis and treatment.
-The technologies needed to enable this are limited - with physicians relying heavily on patient-reported data that is prone to inaccuracies.

-Without effective management, epilepsy can lead to severe complications such as bodily injury, neuropsychological and psychiatric impairment and reduced life expectancy.10
+In motion PUTTING THE POWER OF LONG-TERM BRAIN MONITORING IN THE HANDS OF PATIENTS A long-term view For the millions of people living with chronic neurological disorders such as epilepsy, long-term brain monitoring has the potential to personalize diagnosis and treatment.
+The technologies needed to enable this are limited with physicians relying heavily on patient-reported data that is prone to inaccuracies.
+Without effective management, epilepsy can lead to severe complications such as bodily injury, neuropsychological and psychiatric impairment and reduced life expectancy.
+Regaining control Wyss Center scientists and engineers are working in collaboration with clinicians, faculty, and industry to develop a practical, long-term monitoring platform that can be used 24 hours a day, at home, at work, or on the move.

-Regaining control

-Wyss Center scientists and engineers are working in collaboration with clinicians, faculty, and industry to develop a practical, long-term monitoring platform that can be used 24 hours a day, at home, at work, or on the move.
 The data generated will help clinicians characterize the type and number of epileptic seizures, improve their diagnosis, and create highly personal treatment plans.
 Long-term data could also help unlock new progress in seizure forecasting and give people living with epilepsy the power to plan their lives free from threat of sudden, spontaneous seizures.